patrick-russell/fullcontacter/README.rst

 =========================

-A Python module for the `Fullcontact API`_ version 2.0 It has functionality for name stats API and person APIs (except vcard).
+A Python module for the `Fullcontact API`_ version 2.0 It has functionality for name stats API and person APIs(except vcard format).

 Readme
 ------